 How Does Acupuncture Work?

-The precise mechanisms of how acupuncture works are not yet fully understood, but several theories exist.
-One theory suggests that acupuncture stimulates the release of endorphins, natural pain-relieving chemicals in the body.
+The exact mechanisms of how acupuncture operates are not yet fully comprehended, but various theories are in existence One theory suggests that acupuncture stimulates the release of endorphins, natural pain-relieving chemicals in the body.
 Another theory suggests that it modulates the central nervous system, affecting the transmission of pain signals and promoting relaxation.
 Acupuncture may also enhance blood circulation, reduce inflammation, and stimulate the release of neurotransmitters that regulate various bodily functions.

 What Does Acupuncture Feel Like?

-Sensations during acupuncture can vary from person to person.
+Sensations during Acupuncture Physiotherapy in Delta can vary from person to person.
 Most people report feeling minimal discomfort during the insertion of the needles.
 The needles used in acupuncture are extremely thin, much finer than those used for injections or blood tests, resulting in little to no pain.
 Some individuals may experience a tingling or dull ache sensation around the needle insertion site or a feeling of warmth or heaviness.

-During the treatment, many people find acupuncture to be deeply relaxing, often experiencing a sense of calm and well-being.
+During the treatment, many people find Acupuncture in delta to be deeply relaxing, often experiencing a sense of calm and well-being.
 It is not uncommon for individuals to fall asleep during their acupuncture sessions due to the deep state of relaxation induced by the treatment.

 How Does Acupuncture Affect the Body?